aikuma/aikuma-components/readme.md

 Another motivation for this pattern is that web components in this domain will need to be initialized from different contexts.
 In one context, the component is initialized with raw data such as images.
 In another context, we need to launch the component with the data that enables restoration of a previous working state.
 With a JavaScript API we support this via alternative initialisation methods.

+## General pattern

+Aikuma Web Components library adopts TypeScript, and for the purpose of this document, we assume that parent also uses TypeScript and/or modern ES6+ JavaScript features.
+The examples here use the `await` keyword for clarity, rather than the Promise pattern.
+This requires that the calling function is an async function.

 ## Image Gesture Voice (IGV)

 IGV is a process whereby we import a series of image prompts and then record a spoken description of the images and any touch or mouse gestures on the images as the operator speaks.
 IGV was designed as a method to document procedural discourse (how-to knowledge) but is flexible enough to be deployed in other contexts.